kinds of action explanation

 Context-Placing Explanations

-It is not only when thinking of reasons, but also of the related concepts of intentions and motivations, that we are interested in matters teleological.
+It's not only when thinking of reasons, but also of the related concepts of intentions and motivations, that we are interested in matters teleological.
 We understand the arm movement as pumping: this is what it aims at.
 We understand the pumping as an act of poisoning when we see the intentions that specify the acts goal.
 When we ask for reasons we are interested in the reasoning which someone would give for why they act as they do.
 So too when we're interested in intentions.
 And it's worth noting that the concepts of "intention" and "trying" gain their special significance in our lives because of a possible contrast between what we did and what we intended or tried to do.
 "Why did you just hit your thumb with the hammer?"
-"Well I didn't intend to do that; what I was trying to do was to hit the nail!"
-In this way the concepts serve to preserve the intelligibility of action which can otherwise look deranged to us.
+"Well I didn't intend that; what I was trying to do was to hit the nail!"
+In this way the concepts serve to preserve the intelligibility of action which may otherwise look deranged to us.

 Intentions